yurawelder/dropshipping-woocommerce/README.md

 ## Reporting Security Issues
 To disclose a security issue to our team, [please submit a report here](https://knawat.com/contact/).

-## Support
+## Support & Chat
-This repository is not suitable for support.
+Developers are welcome here, please create issue or [chat with us https://gitter.im/Knawat/Lobby](https://gitter.im/Knawat/Lobby).
+This repository is not suitable for Knawat customers support.
 Please don't use our issue tracker for support requests, but for core Knawat dropshipping plugin issues only.
 Support can take place through the appropriate channels:

 * The [Knawat support portal](https://help.knawat.com/hc/en-us/requests/new/) is available for customers with paid membership.
 * [Our community forum on wp.org](https://wordpress.org/support/plugin/dropshipping-woocommerce/) which is available for all Knawat users.